grid reference TM 454 813Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

 It is on the Frostenden to Stoven road on a crossroads.

-Closed December 31st 1910 as part of a scheme to reduce the number of alcohol licenses.
+The pub was closed on December 31st 1910 as part of a scheme to reduce the number of "excess" alcohol licenses (no doubt the "unruly behaviour" story was a useful premise).

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)